 This is yet another step to ensure that the simulation performs as expected in the new channel environment.
 Figure 15 shows a Rayleigh Fade where a physical layer burst has undergone constructive interference.
 In order to account for the phase rotation and increase in amplitude of the received signal the channel estimated can be used to obtain an estimate of the condition of the channel.
 Previously the channel estimate determined the shift in phase, to account for the change in phase the Cartesian value of the peak normalised channel estimate provides of the channel conditions.
-To equalise for the channel condition we apply an following formula
+To equalise for the channel condition we apply the following formula